camba1/cdcon21BuildDriver/README.md

 - `main.go`: Not used for services yet
 - `Makefile`: shortcuts to common actions
 - `Readme.md`: Well... this file...
+- `screwdriver.yaml`: File controls the pipeline that Screwdriver uses to build the service, and the web front end
+- `screwdriver-srv.yaml`: Partial file for the Screwdriver pipeline for building the service.
+- `screwdriver-web.yaml`: Partial file for the Screwdriver pipeline for building the web frontend.

 ## Services